XenonIsAwesome/docker-workshop/workshop/level4.md

 Make your docker image the minimum amount of layers.

 ## Constraints
-Only 2 additional layer are allowed.
+1. Only 2 additional layer are allowed.
+2. You must do everything in a single Dockerfile.

 ## Additional notes
 > Hint: Research about multi-stage builds